flixi67/thesis-template/README.md

 # Thesis Template

-Credits to this go to
+Credits to this go mostly to [Flori F](https://github.com/FloriF/thesis-template).
+His version was adapted to fit the requirements of a B.A. or M.A. thesis at the Department for Political Science and Administration @ Uni Konstanz.

-This is a template for a thesis or a large report, based on `.Rmd`-files.
+In general, this template can be used for any thesis or  large report, based on `.Rmd`-files and with some technical knowledge highly adaptable.

 ## Basic Usage